tim2000s/Boost-master-v3/README.md

 **Boost Percentage Scale**

-Boost percentage Scale is a new feature that allows Boost to scale the SMB from 150% of insulin required at 108 mg/dl (6 mmol/l) to the user ientered insulin required PCT at 180mg/dl (10 mmol/l).
+Boost percentage Scale is a new feature that allows Boost to scale the SMB from 150% of insulin required at 108 mg/dl (6 mmol/l) to the user entered insulin required PCT at 180mg/dl (10 mmol/l).
 It can be enabled via a switch in the preferences and the percentage values are hard coded. it is only active when [Delta - Short Average Delta ] is positive, meaning that it only happens when delta variation is accelerating.

 If none of the conditions are met, standard SMB logic is used to size SMBs, with the insulin required PCT entered in preferences.
 This has now been modified to only work on positive deviations and similar to the percent scale, when deltas are getting larger.